 In this detailed Amazfit STRATOS Review we take a long, hard look at Amazfit’s latest, well-priced sports watch.

 Sometimes we can see ourselves justifying the high premium we pay for Garmin sports watches because of the vast number of features they have onboard.
 It takes something like the STRATOS to come along and make us think more deeply.
 The STRATOS has LOTS of onboard features, including MUSIC.
-That makes it the first ever triathlon smartwatch with onboard music.
+That makes it the first-ever triathlon smartwatch with onboard music.

 I’m a runner-cum-triathlete, I’m not a journalist and I bought this myself.
-I have ZERO links with Amazfit and have never even spoke with anyone in the company – no freebies, no PR loaners.
+I have ZERO links with Amazfit and have never even spoken with anyone in the company – no freebies, no PR loaners.
 I’m just like you ie a sporty person that swims, bikes, runs a lot and generally does lots of sporty stuff.
 Oh…except I do that wearing WAY too many gadgets 😉

 So let’s properly inform you about all the pro’s and cons in this detailed Amazfit STRATOS Review.
 You’ll need a large coffee or use the Jump-To links to skip to the sections that most interest you.